 - Shadowy Spellbind (ability) - As long as Gengar is in your active slot, your opponent can't use any supporter cards in their hand

 Another constant favorite is Gengar.
-The Spooky Shot attack may take three energy to charge up but it does do 100 damage.
-Pair this with Giovanni and you can knock out a lot of different Pokémon cards.
-Using Gengar as your active Pokémon also stops your opponent from using supporters – that means no boosts, no healing, and no pulling extra cards to their hand.
+The Spooky Shot attack may take three energy to charge up, but it's worth it when it does 100 damage.
+Pair this with Giovanni, and you can knock out a lot of different Pokémon cards.
+Using Gengar as your active Pokémon also stops your opponent from using supporters - that means no boosts, no healing, and no pulling extra cards to their hand.
 A truly hampering ability.

 Giovanni